marvande/website_ada_bubble582/_posts/2019-12-13-data_story.md

 <p>
 Though the correlation data had to be taken into account carefully because of the scarcity of demographic data, but not wanting to give up on his newly found clusters, Detective Duck decided to look at the proportions of label consumption for each cluster.
 He was interested to see if there was anything separating them except the quantity of weekly groceries bought.
 Disappointingly, the proportions seemed more or less similar.
-Duck suspected that this was due to the fact that, as seen previously, labels were too global and most households bought the same things.
+Duck suspected that this was due to the fact that, as seen previously, labels were too global, and most households bought the same things.
 Instead of looking at average proportions, Duck suspected he should have looked at the proportions of outsiders in the clusters instead.
-But again, there was not enough data for that and our beloved detective was short on time.
+But again, there was not enough data for that, and our beloved detective was short on time.
 </p>

 <div class="row">